German police probe failed Greenpeace Euro 2020 protest | DW | 16.06.2021

 "This inconsiderate act, which could have had very serious consequences for a huge number of people attending, caused injuries to several people attending the game who are now in hospital and law authorities will take the necessary action," UEFA said in a statement.

-Police refrained from deploying snipers due to the "Greenpeace" logo on the parachute, according to Bavarian Interior Minister Joachim Herrmann.
+Police refrained from deploying snipers because of the Greenpeace logo on the parachute, according to Bavarian Interior Minister Joachim Herrmann.

 The stadium in Munich is in the southern German state of Bavaria.